 Headlining the 1.2 release is support for colors when flashing your lights.
-Colors can be selected by long pressing on a supported light, and a slider can be used to scrub through the shades that are available.
-When making your color selection, the Siri Shortcuts button located below the option, updates in real time with suggestions as to what to call the color, such as listing “Flash Cyan” instead of just blue, which is a nice touch.
+Colors can be selected by long-pressing on a supported light, and a slider can be used to scrub through the shades that are available.
+When making your color selection, the Siri Shortcuts button located below the option, updates in real-time with suggestions as to what to call the color, such as listing “Flash Cyan” instead of just blue, which is a nice touch.
 This allows users to determine with their household what each color means, or the level of urgency that each one represents.
-Once a color is set, the icon on the Home screen is updated to include a small circle with the color selected on it.
+Once the color is set, the icon on the Home screen is updated to include a small circle with the color selected on it.

-Also included in the 1.2 update is support for configuring outlets and switches.
+Also included in the 1.2 updates is support for configuring outlets and switches.
 This allows the App to set a smart plug or switch to a light within HomeKit, making it available for use with Home Flash.
-This action happens entirely in Home Flash, and works instantly after confirming the requested change.
-In our case, the App actually reminded us that one of our plugs that a light was connected to was not set up as a light, which we corrected after it was found.
+This action happens entirely in Home Flash and works instantly after confirming the requested change.
+In our case, the App actually reminded us that one of our plugs that the light was connected to was not set up as a light, which we corrected after it was found.
 Finally, haptic feedback has been added for supported devices.
-When activating flashing of a light within the App, gentle taps are made by your phone that are in sync with the lights themselves.
-While it does not offer anything to the actual action of flashing a light, it is one of those “cool” features that we wish developers would adopt for other Apps.
+When activating the flashing of light within the App, gentle taps are made by your phone that are in sync with the lights themselves.
+While it does not offer anything to the actual action of flashing light, it is one of those “cool” features that we wish developers would adopt for other Apps.